-Like many associations, IMCA depends on volunteers and the addition of expert assistance in executing its programs and services to members.
-IMCA operates several types of committees and task forces:
+IMCA often depends on volunteers to help support and promote its programs and services to members.
+The addition of expert assistance in executing these services is encouraged, and always appreciated.
+IMCA is proud to operate several types of committees and task forces:

-Annual Conference Committee: Meets regularly to discuss topics, tracks, speakers, and locations for IMCA's Annual Conference, covering two-and-a-half days of continuing education.
+Annual Conference Committee: Meets regularly to discuss topics, tracks, speakers, and locations for IMCA's Annual Conference, which spans three days and typically offers approximately 20 hours of continuing education credit.

-Awards Committee: Meets annually to discuss the possible recipients of the Edward D. Baker III Journal Award, the Richard J. Davis Legal/Regulatory/Ethics Award, and the Stephen L. Kessler Writing Award.
+Awards Committee: Meets annually to select recipients of the Matthew McArthur Award, Richard J. Davis Legal/Regulatory/Ethics Award, Edward D. Baker III Journal Award, and Stephen L. Kessler Writing Award.
 These awards are presented at the IMCA Annual Conference.

-Certification Commission: Charged with the development and maintenance of the certification programs that are established by the Board of Directors.
-The commission is responsible for setting the initial and ongoing requirements that candidates must meet in order to be certified by IMCA.
+Certification Commission: Responsible for the development and maintenance of the certification programs that are established by the Board of Directors.
+The commission is accountable for setting the initial and ongoing requirements that candidates must meet in order to be certified by IMCA.

 Government Relations Committee.
-IMCA’s government relations committee acts as an advisory workgroup, providing guidance and direction to staff and government relations firm Potomac Strategies.
+IMCA’s government relations committee acts as an advisory workgroup, providing guidance and direction to staff and government relations advisors.
 The committee provides IMCA members with legislative intelligence updates about Washington happenings, and grows “political branding” strategies and tactics, particularly related to IMCA’s certification programs.
-As an education and credentialing organization, IMCA does not lobby Congress, but the government relations committee helps tell IMCA’s story to regulators and government officials.
+As an education and credentialing organization, IMCA does not lobby Congress, but the government relations committee helps communicate IMCA’s story to regulators and government officials.

-Journal of Investment Consulting Editorial Advisory Board: Oversees all content published in IMCA's bi-annual Journal; oversees the blind-review process of all submissions.
+Journal of Investment Consulting Editorial Advisory Board: Oversees all content published in IMCA's esteemed biannual Journal, and oversees the blind-review process of all submissions.

 Media Source Bureau: Reporters and editors periodically contact IMCA for sources on stories on a wide range of industry topics.
 IMCA members can respond to these requests as they relate to the investment consulting and wealth management industry.
 This volunteer opportunity is open to any IMCA member and provides the opportunity to positively impact media coverage and potentially increase exposure for IMCA.
-To enroll in the Media Source Bureau, download, complete, and submit the IMCA Guidelines for Working with the Media document to firstname.lastname@example.org.
+To enroll, download, complete, and submit the IMCA Guidelines for Working with the Media document to Ryan Hoffman at [email protected].

 Nominating Committee: This Board of Directors subcommittee meets annually to discuss the slate of nominations to the Board of Directors and the officer positions.